 Foundation Studies has a "Speak English in Classes" rule.
-This is not only to ensure success in the students pathway to University but also to enable all students and their teacher to be included in class discussions.
+This is not only to ensure success in the student's pathway to University but also to enable all students and their teachers to be included in class discussions.

 Managing Own Conduct and Behaviour